DinkumInteractive/mwu/README.md

 : Filter sites by environment.
 Default is 'dev'.

 [--report]
-: Display the contrib modules or themes that need updated without actually performing the updates.
+: Display the plugins or themes that need updated without actually performing the updates.

 [--auto-commit]
 : Commit changes with a generic message and switch back to git mode after performing the updates on each site.